UTS-eResearch/datacrate/spec/0.1/data_crate_specification_v0.1.md

 This specification is a practical guide for software authors to create tools for generating and consuming research packages.
-The format is not optimized for hand-authoring, it is optimized for maximum convenience for data consumers via the use of HTML, for users to read, and JSON-LD for programmers to write code to process DataCrates.
-A disadvantage is that it is verbose, because RDFa is verbose, but on eht other hand using RDFa allows for a human-readable manifest of contents.
+The format is not optimized for hand-authoring, it is optimized for maximum convenience for data consumers via the use of HTML for users to read, and JSON-LD for programmers to write code in order to process DataCrates.
+A disadvantage is that it is verbose, because RDFa is verbose, but on the other hand using RDFa allows for a human-readable manifest of contents.

 The DataCrate specification aims to ensure that packages are as self documenting as possible.
 The CATALOG.html files are in [RDFa] format with (mostly)